-In the modern era, fetching data from a source and persisting them are vital parts of any application.
-In this tutorial, we'll learn about fetching data from a third-party REST API and persisting it in the Freshworks infrastructure using the Request method and Data Storage respectively.
+Fetching data from a source and persisting them are vital parts of any application.
+In this tutorial, we'll learn about fetching data from a third-party REST API and persisting it in the Freshworks infrastructure using the Request method and Key-Value Storage respectively.

-Request method comes built-in with the Freshworks platform.
+Request method comes built-in with the Freshworks platform to send HTTP requests from an app.
 The request method is a suggested alternative over the regular HTTP clients like jQuery.ajax(..)

 or fetch(..)